 We have gone over the long-standing history of betting legalities within Canada, but each province has had its own unique timeline for the advancement of legalized sports gambling.
 Many provinces are still in the early stages of deliberation towards legalizing sports betting but talks have rapidly increased in pace since 2022.

-One of the biggest sports provinces in the country, Alberta is a terrific fit both in terms of size, economic stability, and population to implement the next steps towards the legalization of online sports betting.
+- One of the biggest sports provinces in the country, Alberta is a terrific fit both in terms of size, economic stability, and population to implement the next steps toward the legalization of online sports betting.

 British Columbia (BC)

-With small populations and geographical size, there has been little to no interest in expanding sportsbooks to the Maritimes at this current time, but that could quickly change with the ever-evolving sports betting landscape in Canada.
+- With small populations and geographical size, there has been little to no interest in expanding sportsbooks to the Maritimes at this current time.